FyraLabs/readymade/README.md

 It is created as a replacement to Red Hat's [Anaconda](https://github.com/rhinstaller/anaconda) installer for Ultramarine Linux and tauOS after we have heard many complaints about the poor UX design of Anaconda, and the lack of working alternative installers for RPM-based distributions.

+This repository includes the installer itself, and a modified version of the distinst and sys-mount libraries to support Fedora and RPM-based distributions.
+It may be upstreamed in the future as we push code upstream.

 # Why?

 As we have mentioned previously, the reasons were: